 While the beeswax in this recipe plays the important role of giving the balm the consistency we expect, it also contributes significantly in other ways.
 Beeswax is hygroscopic, fancy speak for: it attracts and holds in moisture!
 And as if that weren’t already great enough, it moisturizes and repairs dry skin.
 It has pain relieving and anti-inflammatory properties and is a well known home remedy for acne.
 All of the above make beeswax and excellent component of homemade lip balm.
 Check out this post to find out more about the amazing properties of beeswax!

 #4.
 HIGH-QUALITY ESSENTIAL OILS

 Sure, you could absolutely create homemade lip balm without the addition of essential oils.
 It works fine just the way it is.
 But if you want it to be GREAT, you’ll want to add in therapeutic quality essential oils.
 They give this recipe that little something extra, that extends beyond a lovely smell.
 Lavender has soothing properties and is an excellent skin care ingredient.
 Peppermint adds a slight cooling and even plumping sensation.
 Combinations like lemon and lavender or lavender and peppermint are perennial favorites.
 And they taste yummy.
 No irritating artificial flavors here.
 If you are interested in incorporating essential oils into everyday life, you can find guides and suggestions in my free resource library!
 Young Living Oils makes it easy with their Vitality line of oils, all of which are specifically labeled for consumption.

 This post contains affiliate links for your convenience.
 You can read my affiliate link policy here.

 All of these ingredients are great staples to keep on hand and can be used in many different recipes!
-Find them in FREE resource library.
+Find recipes in the FREE resource library.

 Double boiler: pot with hot water + stainless steel bowl + short wide mouth mason jar